sadaqatdev/fyp_updated/README.md

-Here’s a clean, copy-paste README.md for your repo.

-⸻

 Cloud-Assisted Resource Allocation Using Machine Learning

 A small-scale, end-to-end Python system that learns to allocate cloud/edge tasks to worker nodes using machine learning, and compares it against a greedy baseline.